thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 And then step through the following instructions to see Chrome's [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging) in action.

 1. Open the `lunch.html` file in Chrome.
-1. Open the Chrome Developer Tools.
+1. Open the Chrome Developer Tools by pressing `Command + Option + I`.
 1. Click on the Sources tab.
 1. Select the `lunch.html` file from the file tree on the left.
 1. Add a breakpoint by clicking on the first line's number in the gutter.